SystemRDL/PeakRDL/docs/configuring.rst

     user_template_dir = "../path/to/html_templates"
     extra_doc_properties = ["hw", "my_udp"]

-See the plugin-specific reference documents for more details onhow they can be configured.
+See the plugin-specific reference documents for more details on how they can be configured.